chrishg23-jpg/HES-benchmark/Paper.md

 We present a reproducible benchmark notebook that visualizes this process, offering a hands-on demonstration of how information structure alone can give rise to curvature.
 The results support the hypothesis that spacetime may be a macroscopic manifestation of underlying entropic dynamics—and open new avenues for exploring emergent gravity from first principles.

+To deepen this investigation, we developed a sequence of modular simulations that visualize directional curvature emergence from entropy gradients.
+These animations reveal how curvature forms, propagates, and accumulates memory within the lattice, offering a diagnostic lens on the dynamics of entropic geometry.
+Each simulation isolates a distinct regime—from static curvature hotspots to oscillatory expansion zones, from persistent curvature memory to entropy-driven attractor formation.
+Together, they provide empirical support for the HES framework and offer a reproducible visual narrative of emergent spacetime structure.

 ---

 Theoretical Framework